chanhthi1502/beat-beacon-project/README.md

 Project for Beat Beacon application

  Contains backend and frontend
- Using containers to store database
+ Using containers to store database postgres